Not on View

 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Josef Albers was born March 19, 1888, in Bottrop, Germany.
-From 1905 to 1908, he studied to become a teacher in Büren and then taught in Westphalian primary schools from 1908 to 1913.
+Josef Albers was born on March 19, 1888, in Bottrop, Germany.
+From 1905 to 1908, he studied to become a teacher in Büren and then taught in primary schools in Westphalia from 1908 to 1913.
 After attending the Königliche Kunstschule in Berlin from 1913 to 1915, he was certified as an art teacher.
 Albers studied lithography in Essen and attended the Academy in Munich before entering the Bauhaus in Weimar in 1920.
-There, he initially concentrated on glass painting and in 1922 was in charge of the Bauhaus glass workshop.
+There, he initially concentrated on glass painting and in 1922 was put in charge of the Bauhaus glass workshop.
 In 1923 he began to teach the Vorkurs, a basic design course.
 When the Bauhaus moved to Dessau in 1925, he became Bauhausmeister (professor).
 In addition to working in glass and metal, he designed furniture and typography.

 He lectured and taught at various colleges and universities throughout the United States and from 1950 to 1958 served as head of the design department at Yale University, New Haven.
 In addition to painting, printmaking, and executing murals and architectural commissions, Albers published poetry, articles, and books on art.
 Thus, as a theoretician and teacher, he was an important influence on generations of young artists.
 A major Albers exhibition, organized by the Museum of Modern Art, New York, traveled in South America, Mexico, and the United States from 1965 to 1967, and a retrospective of his work was held at the Metropolitan Museum of Art, New York, in 1971.
 Albers lived and worked in New Haven, Connecticut, until his death there on March 25, 1976.